Abstract Submission Guidelines

 Presentations

-Accepted type of paper: ORIGINAL STUDY / CASE REPORT
+Accepted type of paper: ORIGINAL STUDY / REVIEW / CASE REPORT

-• What to prepare: A slideshow in .PPT ot .PPTX format (recommended).
+• What to prepare: A slideshow in .PPTX/.PDF format.

-• Duration: Maximum 6 minutes, followed by a 2-minute discussion.
+• Duration: Maximum 6 minutes, followed by a 2-minute discussion with the members of the jury.

-• The format accepted for the presentation is .ppt/.pptx;
+• The format accepted for the presentation is .pptx or .pdf.

-• We recommend using a font of at least a 22 font size for the text;
+• We recommend using a font of at least 22 font size for the text.

-• Remember the importance of diagrams, images and animations;
+• Remember the importance of diagrams, images, and animations (all of which should be titled, numbered and referenced).

-• All the tables and graphics must contain a title and a legend
+• All the tables and graphics should be titled, numbered and have a legend.

 We recommend having the following structure for your visual support:

-• The first slide should contain the following information: the title of the paper, the author’s name, the affiliation and the logos pertaining to the affiliation and to the congress.
+• The first slide should contain the following information: the title of the paper, the author and coauthor/s names, the scientific coordinator/s name, the affiliation and the logos pertaining to the affiliation and to the congress.

 • The next slide should consist of a table of contents.
-It is optional, but good to have.
-It helps your audience to better comprehend the presentation.
+It is optional, but good to have since it helps your audience to better comprehend the presentation.

 • In the succeeding 1-2 slides you should have an introduction.
 In this part, you should present the subject which you are going to speak about.

-• After the introduction, there will be a number of 15 to 20 slides that should contain the main ideas of the paper organized in a brief manner (materials and methods + results).
+• After the introduction, there will be a number of 10 to 15 slides that should contain the main ideas of the paper organized in a brief manner (material and methods + results/case presentation).

-• Your conclusion should consist in 1-2 slides in which you should have a “take home” message for your audience.
+• Your conclusion should consist in 1-2 slides, followed by a “take-home” message for your audience.
 You should concentrate all your findings in a concise way.

 • The last slide should contain all your references.